-Always wanted to make your own stool with demountable parts (no glue)?
+Always wanted to make your own stool with demountable parts, without use of any glue?
 With this design, you can do it.
 The construction was inspired by an open source platform called Twistab.
-I redesigned the shape to my personal "modern" preference.
-So let's start to make this modern chair:
+I redesigned the shape to my personal preference.
+However, you can modify my design into your unique stool.

 - Adobe Illustrator

 Amount of time needed

 This depends on your 3D modelling skill, woodworking and CNC milling.
 For me, it took 1~2 days, including redesigning, 3D modelling, cnc milling and woodworking.

 - The height is around 46 cm and the diameter of the top is around 28 cm

 - I used Plexwood, but you can also use Oak wood or Nutwood

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 If you like my design (Hopefully yes), then you can skip this step and go straight to step 2